rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ## 5. Report from the Ecma Secretariat

-AWB: Istvan will do this later
+AWB: Istvan will do this later.

 ## 6. ECMA262 Status Updates